State Director, CALPIRG

 Guide helps families reduce exposure to pollution that contributes to asthma

-The holiday season often entails spending a lot of hours in the kitchen cooking.
-As millions of Americans prepare holiday meals to share with their families, a new guide from U.S. PIRG Education Fund offers tips on how to minimize unhealthy air pollution from cooking with gas in your home.
+LOS ANGELES– The holiday season often entails spending a lot of hours in the kitchen cooking.
+As millions of Americans prepare holiday meals to share with their families, a new guide from CALPIRG’s research partner CALPIRG Education Fund offers tips on how to minimize unhealthy air pollution from cooking with gas in your home.
 Without proper precautions, too much exposure to a gas stove can lead to an unnecessary and invisible health risk, since gas stoves can cause elevated levels of indoor pollution that would exceed legal limits for outdoor air.

-“For many Americans, the kitchen is a special place during the holidays — a place for bonding, for catching up with family and friends, and for making meals that we remember and look forward to all year,” said Abe Scarr, Illinois PIRG Education Fund Director.
+“For many Americans, the kitchen is a special place during the holidays — a place for bonding, for catching up with family and friends, and for making meals that we remember and look forward to all year,” said Jenn Engstrom, director of CALPIRG Education Fund.
 “It shouldn’t be a place where we have to worry about breathing toxic pollutants from our appliances.
 But with gas stoves, that’s the reality.
-Ultimately, electric or induction cooktops are going to be the healthiest choices for American families, but if you’re stuck cooking with gas this holiday season, you can take measures to protect your family.”
+Ultimately, electric or induction cooktops are going to be the healthiest choices for families, but if you’re stuck cooking with gas this holiday season, you can take measures to protect your family.”

 Cooking with gas relies on combusting methane.
 Even doing so for a short time can lead to unhealthy levels of gases such as nitrogen dioxide (NO2) inside your home that far exceed the U.S. Environmental Protection Agency’s (EPA) safety standards for outdoor pollution.
 Breathing NO2 is dangerous for everyone, but especially children.
 An analysis found that children living in homes with gas cooking had a 42% higher chance of experiencing current asthma symptoms and a 24% higher chance over their lifetime of being diagnosed with asthma.